 Please visit the WAFES Awards section for more information, including past winners, award criteria and eligibility.

 The Australian Honours and Awards system recognises the outstanding service and contributions of Australians.
-It celebrates and says ‘thank you’ to those who make a difference, those who achieve their best and those who serve others.
+It celebrates and says ‘thank you’ to those who make a difference, those who achieve their best, serve others and to those people that have put themselves in jeopardy to protect the lives or property of others.

-Emergency services volunteers and staff are eligible to be nominated for two Meritorious Awards, as outlined below.
+Emergency services volunteers and staff are eligible to be nominated for three Meritorious Awards, as outlined below.

-Volunteers may also be eligible for the Order of Australia and Australian Bravery Decorations.
-In addition to these, DFES staff are also eligible for the Public Service Medal.
+Volunteers and staff may also be eligible for the Order of Australia, and staff are also eligible for the Public Service Medal.

 Career or volunteer members of one of the following WA fire services may be nominated for the AFSM.
 Nominees must be either a current or retired member (no more than 12 months since retirement).